Application Performance Metrics Monitoring¶

 Detection Metrics¶

 Set the metrics for detecting data.
-You can configure the metrics data for all or individual services in the workspace over a certain time range.
+You can configure the metric data for all/individual services within a certain time range in the workspace.

 Field | Description |